willyii/PolynomialRootFinding/README.md

 - Finished simple test case of decomposition
 - Finished some complicated case for square free decomposition

+### 10/05/2020
+- Finished the basic operator for ceof and Poly
+- Reformated the code, abstract the isolate class and the other class should inherated from this one

 ### TODO
 - Sign rule for each square free poly